matrix-org/matrix-spec-proposals/proposals/4076-e2ee-aware-badges.md

 Also, the server currently tracks which events the user has read, and will send a 'null' push to the client to update the app badge count once a given pushed event has been read.
 But given the server doesn't reliably know what events cause pushes in E2EE rooms, we will need a new mechanism to reduce the badge count as the user reads rooms (or parts them, or reconfigures their push settings).
+However, this can be split into a separate MSC.

 Finally, a separate but related problem is that historically the description of the `unread` count passed to push gateways in the Push API is currently wrong[^3]: it says it's "The number of unread messages a user has across all of